 At the Nebraska Humane Society, we utilize humane education to reinforce character development skills, such as kindness, compassion, empathy, and responsibility.
 From caring for family pets to preventing animal suffering, we want youth, their classmates and their families to take an active role in providing hope to animals in our community.

 Our goal is to prepare the next generation of animal advocates through a variety of offerings for school-aged youth, including: summer and winter camps for kids ages 6 to 13, clubs for teens and pre-teens, Boy and Girl Scout programs, and birthday parties.
 Humane education isn’t just for kids—we also provide teacher resources and other programs for the entire family, including: shelter tours, classroom curriculum ideas, service projects, and much more!
 Have an idea?
 Pitch it to us here!

 Here’s an overview of our programs:

 A weeklong summer camp for animal-loving kids!
 Campers will experience a behind-the-scenes look at shelter life through fun, hands-on activities.
-Registration begins in early 2017 »
+Registration NOW OPEN! »